 Most summer programs admit all or most students who can pay the (high) tuition.
 However, a number of competitive-admission summer programs select only the best students on the basis of merit, and are often free or comparatively affordable.
-MIT offers three of our own (above); here are a few more:
+MIT offers four of our own (above); here are a few more:

 - Clark Scholar Program